codingMustache/codingMustache/README.md

 ## Joke of the Day

-What’s the longest word in the dictionary?
-Smiles.
-Because there’s a mile between the two S’s.
+Wife told me to take the spider out instead of killing it...
+We had some drinks, cool guy, wants to be a web developer.

 ## Daily Trivia

-What vulnerability ranked #1 on the OWASP Top 10 in 2013?
+What was the name of the first Bulgarian personal computer?
- 1. Insecure Direct Object References
+ 1. IZOT 1030
- 2. Injection
+ 2. Pravetz 8D
- 3. Cross-Site Scripting
+ 3. IMKO-1
- 4. Broken Authentication
+ 4. Pravetz 82

 <details>
   <summary>Answer</summary>
-  Injection
+  IMKO-1
 </details>